 - Since the days of the Old Testament, God has protected innocent parties whose marriage ends in divorce.

 - Divorce regulations in the Old Testament showed that God wanted to protect innocent parties.

 - Though only a husband could initiate a divorce, there were only a small number of reasons he could do so (Deuteronomy 24:1-4; cf. 22:13-19, 28,29; Genesis 21:8-21).

 Jesus regulated divorce.
 Key principles:

-- Jesus taught that husbands couldn’t just divorce their wives for any reasons (Matthew 19:1-9)
+- Jesus taught that husbands couldn’t just divorce their wives for any reason (Matthew 19:1-9).